TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 	- Should have the topmost access performance, which would suffer from facilitating the structure for better serialization performance.

 -->

 ## Storage

 Inside the [cosmos common significant](cosmos_common_significant), there is an object named ``types``.
 It maps type identifiers found in the [type component](type_component) to the respective **entity type**.
 Preferably, the container should be a constant size vector as the type ids will just be consecutive integers.
-We will treat a type with blank name as not set.

-Care must be taken that the storage is not treated like trivially copyable types during byte readwrite.
+Care must be taken that the storage is not treated like trivially copyable types during byte readwrite:
 A custom readwrite overloads will be in order, both for lua and binary, which will take note of which initial component values are set, and serialize only the according definitions;
 At that point, serialization performance pretty much does not matter at all, and disk space may or may not come in handy.